'Ask Paolo Bassetti'

 How an Italian property developer acquired the first two of twelve farmhouses on the village high street.

-Thirty years after their parents emigrated to West Germany, the grown-up children of Hans & Ioana Schuller and Gustav & Eleonora Klosius returned to Copşa Mare or Grosskopisch, the village where they were born and their forebears had moved 800 years ago.
+More than thirty years after their parents emigrated to West Germany, the grown-up children of Hans & Ioana Schuller and Gustav & Eleonore Klosius returned to Copşa Mare or Grosskopisch, the village where they were born and their forebears had moved 800 years ago.
 I had the pleasure of meeting them and they asked me what had become of their childhood homes.

 Here is the answer.

 An Italian property developer and his wife discovered the Schuller and Klosius houses in Copşa Mare in 2005.
 Copşa Mare Guesthouses and Copşa Mare Properties Development are the marketing names behind a Romanian registered limited company called BEPA Investitii Consult SRL (hereafter BEPA), established in January 2005 and owned by Paolo Bassetti (49%) and Giovanna Benazzo (51%).
 Its registered first line of business is renting out property to tourists, with property trading and development as a secondary line of business.

 Here is the owners' summary of the enterprise they have formed to rent, develop and trade property in the village of Copşa Mare.
 It may be found on their website: